Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 == Description ==
 The Chamber Dashboard Business Directory makes it quick and easy to add a Business Directory to your site.
 The Directory integrates seamlessly with WordPress, is mobile-friendly and picks up its formatting from your existing theme, giving you design freedom.
 Learn more at [chamberdashboard.com] (https://chamberdashboard.com/features/).

-Used by chambers of commerce, visitor bureaus, professional associations, neighborhood guides and more.
-Chamber Dashboard plugins give you the tools you need to increase visitor engagement on your site and streamline member management, including 24/7 online payments, automated renewals, featured events, and of course a searchable Business Directory!
+Used by chambers of commerce, visitor bureaus, professional associations, neighborhood guides and other membership organizations.
+Chamber Dashboard plugins give you the tools you need to build a powerful membership site, increase visitor engagement on your site and streamline member management.
+It includes 24/7 online payments, automated renewals, featured events, and of course a searchable Business Directory!

 = Build a community resource to increase traffic to your site  =
 *  	Add a searchable Business Directory to your site
+*   Search businesses by categories
+*   A-Z directory listings
 *   Import existing listings via CSV
 *   Customize directory information
 *   Display featured member listings